miniflux/website/src/faq.md

 <h2 id="backup">How to backup my data? <a class="anchor" href="#backup" title="Permalink">¶</a></h2>

-Just use standard Postgresql tools: [pgdump](https://www.postgresql.org/docs/current/app-pgdump.html)
+You can use standard Postgresql tools: [pgdump](https://www.postgresql.org/docs/current/app-pgdump.html)